 |Canadian students||International students|

-The Bachelor of Science Renewable Resource Management [B.SC.
-(RRM)] is offered by University of Saskatchewan's College of Agriculture and Bioresources.
+The Bachelor of Science in Renewable Resource Management [B.SC.
+(RRM)] is offered by the University of Saskatchewan's College of Agriculture and Bioresources.

 Admission requirements and deadlines